Theft and Robbery (Larceny) Lawyers in Sydney NSW

 - Likelihood of reoffending (this may help reduce your penalty)

-- Robbery and stealing: 2.5 years imprisonment– 12 month no parole
+- Robbery (including stealing): 2.5 years imprisonment– 12 month no parole

 - Aggravated robbery: 3.5 years imprisonment – 21 month no parole

-- Armed robbery: 3.5 years imprisonment – 21 months no parole
+- Armed robbery charge: 3.5 years imprisonment – 21 months no parole

-For the best chance to defend your charges you should get in touch with us.
-Our lawyers has extensive experience in dealing with theft and robbery offences in Sydney and NSW.
-We will advise you on every step of your case to get you the best possible outcome.
+If you’re being charged you should get in touch with us.
+Our team of lawyers have extensive experience in dealing with theft and robbery offences in Sydney and NSW.
+We will advise you on the law in every step of your case and aid in your defence get you the best possible outcome.

 ROSS HILL & ASSOCIATE SOLICITORS